ImageMagick/Usage-Markdown/crop/index.md

 [![\[IM Output\]](frame_inverted.gif)](frame_inverted.gif)

 > ![](../img_www/reminder.gif)![](../img_www/space.gif)
+> :REMINDER:
 > The default "`-mattecolor`" is a slightly darker gray than that of the default setting of "`-bordercolor`".
 > This also allows it to match the default gray color of web pages on the WWW (used by early browsers such as "`mosaic`" and "`netscape`".
 > (See below)
 >
 > ![](../img_www/expert.gif)![](../img_www/space.gif)
+> :EXPERT:
 > While "`-frame`" may actually use the "`-mattecolor`" color, it also generates four more extra colors from this base for use in drawing the frame.
 > That is five related colors will likely be added to an image, not just one.

-With some effort you can even reproduce a "`montage`"-like framed image complete with text label.
+With some effort, you can even reproduce a "`montage`"-like framed image complete with text label.

 ~~~
 convert rose:   -mattecolor grey  -background grey  -frame 3x3+0+3 \